Turkish Land Forces: Operational organisation

-The army's 14 armoured brigades are the most powerful brigades in the restructured organisation; each includes 2 armoured, 2 mechanised infantry and 2 self-propelled artillery battalions.
-The 17 mechanised brigades each have 1 armoured, 2 mechanised and one artillery battalion.
-The army's 9 infantry brigades each have 4 infantry battalions and one artillery battalion, while the 4 commando brigades have 3 commando battalions.
+The army's 14 armoured brigades were the most powerful brigades after the reorganization of the early 1990s; each includes 2 armoured, 2 mechanised infantry and 2 self-propelled artillery battalions.
+In late 1994, the 17 mechanised brigades each have 1 armoured, 2 mechanised and one artillery battalion.
+The army's nine infantry brigades each had 4 infantry battalions and one artillery battalion, while the 4 commando brigades had 3 commando battalions.

-From 1992 the Army began to change from a corps-division-regiment structure to a corps-brigade arrangement, with divisions remaining on Cyprus and for certain special other cases, such as for NATO's reaction forces.
+From 1992 the Army began to change from a corps-division-regiment structure to a corps-brigade arrangement, retaining only three divisions.
+Divisions remained on Cyprus and for certain special other cases, such as for NATO's reaction forces.
 In accordance with NATO's new strategy in the early 1990s, Turkey agreed to commit forces to NATO's ACE Rapid Reaction Corps.
-'Therefore, the decision was made to create a new division.
-Thus, the old 1 Inf Div which had been abolished many years ago was reactivated and renamed as 1 TU Mech Inf Div and attached to 4 TU Corps on 30 November 1993.’
+Therefore, the decision was made to create a new division.
+The old 1 Inf Div which had been abolished many years ago was reactivated and renamed as 1 TU Mech Inf Div and attached to 4 TU Corps on 30 November 1993.
 This division appears to have been replaced within 3rd Corps by the 52nd Armoured Division, formed later on.

 The Military Balance, 1994–1995 also lists the following units: the Presidential Guard Regiment, an infantry regiment, 5 border defense regiments (Brigades (?)), and 26 border defense battalions.
 The fate of these independent units under the reorganization remains unclear.

-In late 2002 the 3rd Corps, with its headquarters near Istanbul, was certified as one of the six NATO High Readiness Force-Land (HRF-L) headquarters and gained the additional title of the Rapidly Deployable Turkish Corps (RDTC).
+In late 2002, the 3rd Corps, with its headquarters near Istanbul, was certified as one of the six NATO High Readiness Force-Land (HRF-L) headquarters and gained the additional title of the Rapidly Deployable Turkish Corps (RDTC).
 A year later, Jane's Defence Weekly reported on 9 July 2003 that as part of force restructuring, its 4 existing armies would be reorganized into a Western Army, in Istanbul, and the Eastern Army would replace 2nd Army in Malatya.
 This plan does not appear to have been carried out.

 The Army announced plans in mid-2004 to abolish four brigades across Turkey.
-The arms and equipment of the brigades closed will be kept in depots.
-The plan involves the disbandment of:
+The arms and equipment of the brigades closed were to be kept in depots.
+The plan involved the disbandment of: